aswath2001/OnTime/README.md

-# OnTime is a Indian online bike taxi aggregator and logistics service provider.Actually No such company exists.I created a user-inferface using bootstrap,similar to ola,uber and rapido.
+# OnTime is a Indian online bike taxi aggregator and logistics service provider.Actually No such company exists.I created a user-inferface similar to ola,uber and rapido using bootstrap 4.Check my site in this url: https://aswath2001.github.io/OnTime/.It is mobile friendly.